waitingkuo/iron-router/Guide.md

     'MyFooter': {to: 'footer'}
   },

-  // a place to put your subscriptions
+  // a place to put your subscrs
-  subscriptions: {
+  subscriptions: function() {
     this.subscribe('items');

     // add the subscription to the waitlist